FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/ABlockchainNetwork.md

 | :---: |
 | Three major concept groups in Hyperledger Fabric: Network, Identity and Permission |

-Let's help you to understand these categories by introducing some of the key concepts in each category.
-You don't need to understand all these ideas on first reading; just try to understand the categories and why they are important.
+Let's help you understand these categories by introducing some of the key concepts in each one.
+You don't need to understand every new idea on first reading; what's important is to get a feeling for the categories and why they are important.

 ## Network